VegaDeftwing/OpGuidesHugoSrc/content/Engineering/WrappingUp/latex.md

 {{< /columns >}}

 As you can see, it's pretty simple to read and write.
-With a markdown render, it will look pretty and formatted like it does on this page, but if you have to view it as raw, plain text, it's still totally human readable, and syntax highlighting for markdown is common.
+With a markdown render, it will look pretty and formatted like it does on this page, but if you have to view it as raw, plain text, it's still totally human-readable, and syntax highlighting for Markdown is common.

-Some things in markdown are a bit less obvious though, for example, images and tables:
+Some things in Markdown are a bit less obvious though, for example, images and tables:

 {{< columns >}}